ometisltd/code-snippets/Reload Stats/README.md

 ### On the first script block
 It's good practice to create a variable to save the name of the stage or block of code executing.

-> It's very important that you choose unique names for each of your stage/code blocks.
+> It is very important to choose unique names for each of the stages/code blocks.

 ```qlik
 LET log_StageName = 'Transactions';